mrxk/jlv/README.md

 ## Overview

-The JSON log viewer is a [bubbletea](https://github.com/charmbracelet/bubbletea) TUI that helps explore logs made up of a series of newline delimited JSON objects.
+The JSON log viewer is a [bubbletea](https://github.com/charmbracelet/bubbletea) TUI that helps explore logs made up of a series of JSON objects.
 It allows a user to specify a `selector` which is the path to a field in the objects.
 Objects without that field are hidden.
 The unique values of the field in the objects will be used to populate the list.
 When a value in the list is selected, only ojects with that value for the selected field will be displayed.
 The user can also specify a format which will be used to select values from each object to display.
 By default, all objects are selected and pretty printed.
 The equivalent `jq` command line is shown at the bottom of the screen.

 <img width="1200" alt="A demo of the jlv application" src="screenshot.png">